xivjpraids/xivjpraids/terminology.md

 ### Aim to clear (A2C)/クリ目

+There are a couple expectations for someone that is aiming to clear, with some leeway for the final mechanic in the encounter:

-It is expected that you have made it to enrage at this point, and know all the mechanics.
+- All players have made it to enrage.
+- All players will be able to resolve *all* mechanics in *all* permutations.

 When it comes to Savage, because having cleared players affects loot, it's a good idea to clarify whether helpers are welcome: